 That is exactly why sorak is the most basic goan curry!

-Now please don't assume basic equals boring, because the curry without any proteins still does pack a punch and is highly enriched with wonderful flavors, that give you a comforting feeling.
+Now please don't assume basic equals boring because the curry without any proteins still does pack a punch and is highly enriched with wonderful flavors, that gives you a comforting feeling.

 Some say Sorak is only prepared during monsoon because of fish scarcity, and ultimately fish rates soar in the rain flooded markets and ports.

-Although, sorak is really mostly reserved to goan homes as restaurants and beach shaks tend to advertise fish and meat curries regularly more in their menus, and domestic tourist, admittedly, focus on the "forbidden" food, which they can't get otherwise when surrounded by their communities.
+Although, sorak is really mostly reserved to goan homes as restaurants and beach shacks tend to advertise fish and meat curries regularly more in their menus, and domestic tourists, admittedly, focus on the "forbidden" food, which they can't get otherwise when surrounded by their communities.

 What makes a Sorak so special is the fact that it is so basic but so very aromatic due to spices and another very important element, a souring agent.

 Without something sour to enrich the curry, the curry would not be a sorak.
 Period!